 The Anna Freud National Centre for Children and Families looks at the topic of emotionally-based school avoidance and shares ideas to help education staff address the issue.
 The EEF also provide research and evidence on interventions that support attendance.
-The documentary Excluded - features the voices of young people exclusion - who share their stories and views on this complex issue, which is useful when considering children's rights.
+The documentary - Excluded - features the voices of young people - those who are most affected by exclusion - who share their stories and views on this complex issue, which is useful when considering children's rights.